 The liability for employee entitlements to wages and salaries represents the amount which the Company has a present obligation to pay resulting from services provided up to the reporting date.
-A provision exists for annual leave as it is earned and is measured at the amount expected to be paid when it is settled and includes all related costs.
+A provision for annual leave is recorded as it is earned and is measured at the amount expected to be paid when it is settled and includes all related costs.
+No amounts were incurred in 2019, ii.

-ii.
 Short-term employee benefits

 Short-term employee benefit obligations are measured on an undiscounted basis and are expensed as the related service is provided.
 A liability is recognized for the amount expected to be paid under short-term cash bonus plans if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee, and the obligation can be estimated reliably.
+No amounts were incurred in 2019.